ethaneisenhard/ethaneisenhard/blog/lessonsfromtheroad.md

 heroImage: /Images/blog/LessonsFromTheRoad/Virginia.jpg
 photographerName: Ethan Eisenhard
 slug: /consciousdiversity
+altImgDesc: Car on top of the highway during sunset
 ---

 For the past four months I have been working from the road.
 I started in the Delaware Water Gap then the White Mountains of New Hampshire then Millinocket Maine, the base camp for Baxter State Park.
 Now I’m in the Colorado mountains.